pedroaovieira/ctf/01_OSINT/hactoria_contract/dialogues_from_atlantis/README.md

-# Hactoria - Dialogues from Atlantis
+# Hacktoria - Dialogues from Atlantis

-# Hactoria
+# Hacktoria

 Greetings, Special Agent K. One of our clients, a wealthy art collector from Monaco, is requesting we help her find a recorded dialogue between Critias, Hermocrates, Timaeus and Soscrates.